waylayio/waylay-sdk-storage-py/docs/AuthenticationConfig.md

 # AuthenticationConfig

-Configuration for the authentication method used when forwarding an event to a channel.
+Authentication configuration when forwarding an event to a channel.

 ## Properties